-- establish standards of performance, responsibilities and objectives that are consistent with the position and in line with the job description; - communicate the required standards, responsibilities and objectives of the post to the appointee; - □ be available for advice and supervision with the appointee, when required; - keep written notes of 1:1 meetings and supervision sessions; - ensure that the appointee is effectively inducted locally within the service area and their immediate team; - ensure that the appointee attends Corporate Induction and all mandatory relevant courses, including any online e-learning that is assigned; - promptly hold formal Probation/Appointment Review meetings within the first week, and by the end of the third and sixth month anniversary of their appointment - □ fully complete all required paperwork and send to HR in a timely fashion; - □ take action, where necessary, to resolve any issues at an early stage; - 3.3 HR responsibilities:
+- establish standards of performance, responsibilities and objectives that are consistent with the position and in line with the job description; - communicate the required standards, responsibilities and objectives of the post to the appointee; - communicate the Values and Behaviours expected of all employees of the Council and ensure that these are demonstrated in the Probation/Appointment Review Period. - □ be available for advice and supervision with the appointee, when required; - □ keep written notes of 1:1 meetings and supervision sessions; - ensure that the appointee is effectively inducted locally within the service area and their immediate team; - ensure that the appointee attends Corporate Induction and all mandatory relevant courses, including any online e-learning that is assigned; - promptly hold formal Probation/Appointment Review meetings by the end of the second week, third and sixth month anniversary of their appointment; - □ fully complete all required paperwork and send to HR in a timely fashion: - □ take action, where necessary, to resolve any issues at an early stage.

+3.3 HR responsibilities: